 The Streaming TV Apocalypse (#PeakStreaming?) is upon us — and consumers are being forced to make some tough choices.

 Apple TV+, Disney+ and HBO Max are among the more recent entries into the marketplace to take on the “Big 3” (Netflix, Hulu and Amazon Prime).
-It’s unlikely that consumers will subscribe to all six as well as a smattering of niche SVODs (and Quibi!) — so what’s your plan?
+It’s unlikely that consumers will subscribe to all six as well as a smattering of niche SVODs (remember Quibi?) — so what’s your plan?

 What follows is a rundown of subscription rates, original series, and select library content offered by established and nascent streamers.
-In addition to the mighty trinity, you’ll find pertinent information on competitors such as CBS All Access, DC Universe and Peacock.
+In addition to the mighty trinity, you’ll find pertinent information on competitors such as Paramount+ and Peacock.

 We’ve also gathered intel on more distinctive SVODs geared towards anglophiles, gore hounds, history buffs and Hallmark Channel enthusiasts.
 And cord-cutters will find solutions to keep up with their favorite premium cable series, by way of over-the-top (“OTT”) services or standalone channel subscriptions.